vacu9708/Shopping-mall/README.md

 Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.

 ## Kafka
-Kafka can handle high volumes of real-time data streams.<br>
-Kafka enables communication between microservices for scenarios such as order notifications, inventory updates, etc.
+For asynchronous communication between microservices for scenarios such as order notifications.

 ## Docker
 For containerizing individual microservices